Terms

 Note

 Let's see how top-level variables are compiled.
-Consider the following top-level functions:
+Consider the following top-level definitions:

 // (source-dir)/sample.nt